AFSC staff at an interfaith action calling on the Biden administration to help end the war in Sudan.

 In addition to supporting diplomacy, the U.S. must champion an inclusive peace process that addresses the root causes of violence.
 Engaging women, youth, civil society, religious leaders and other is essential to establish peace, address harms, and prevent future conflicts.

-Join AFSC today in drawing attention to this forgotten war.
-By raising our voices and advocating for action from the U.S. government, we unite in solidarity with our brothers and sisters in Sudan and can save lives.
+Join AFSC today in drawing attention to this crisis.
+By raising our voices and advocating for action from the U.S. government, we unite in solidarity with our brothers and sisters in Sudan who continue resisting genocide in the hope of a more just, peaceful future.

 Send a message to Congress today!